Deepika-NP2007/Website_with_React/README.md

-# Website_with_React
-A website using bootstrap and react.
+A web application for screening diseases using AI for kids and adults.
-This will be a multiple page website.